onap/vnfrqts-requirements/docs/Chapter8.rst

 R-52499: The VNF **MUST** meet their own resiliency goals and not rely on the Network Cloud.

-R-43327: The VNF **SHOULD** use “Modeling JSON text with YANG”, https://trac.tools.ietf.org/id/draft-lhotka-netmod-yang-json-00.html, If YANG models need to be translated to and from JSON.
-YANG configuration and content can be represented via JSON, consistent with Avro, as described in “Encoding and Serialization” section.
+R-43327: The VNF **SHOULD** use "Modeling JSON text with YANG", https://trac.tools.ietf.org/id/draft-lhotka-netmod-yang-json-00.html, If YANG models need to be translated to and from JSON.
+YANG configuration and content can be represented via JSON, consistent with Avro, as described in "Encoding and Serialization" section.

 R-52060: The VNF **MUST** provide the capability to configure encryption algorithms or devices so that they comply with the laws of the jurisdiction in which there are plans to use data encryption.

-R-10353: The VNF **MUST** conform its YANG model to RFC 6244, “An Architecture for Network Management Using NETCONF and YANG”.
+R-10353: The VNF **MUST** conform its YANG model to RFC 6244, "An Architecture for Network Management Using NETCONF and YANG".

 R-26586: The VNF **SHOULD** support the ability to work with aliases (e.g., gateways, proxies) to protect and encapsulate resources.